TRI Data Show Improved Environmental Performance by Manufacturing Sector as Economy Grows | US EPA

 - Air releases of TRI chemicals declined by 11 million pounds in 2017, driven by reductions in air releases at chemical manufacturing facilities.
 Since 2007, air releases of TRI-listed chemicals fell 57 percent at industrial facilities submitting data to the program.
 Electric utilities are responsible for the greatest decreases in air releases since 2007, but nearly all industrial sectors have reduced their air releases over that time.

-- 87 percent of the nearly 31 billion pounds of TRI chemical wastes was prevented from being released into the environment due to practices such as recycling, energy recovery, and treatment.
+- 87 percent of the nearly 31 billion pounds of TRI chemical waste was prevented from being released into the environment due to practices such as recycling, energy recovery, and treatment.

 - Industrial facilities also reported implementing nearly 4,000 new source reduction activities that eliminated or reduced the creation of chemical waste.